 Why Local SEO Should Be Part Of Your Marketing Strategy

 Local SEO isn’t just for mobile searches; local businesses can be found on the web regardless of whether the search is done on a phone or a computer.
-One of the great benefits of local SEO is that it’s effective and cost-efficient.
+One of the great benefits of local SEO for small businesses is that it’s effective and cost-efficient.
 A number of business directories, including Google My Business and Bing Places for Business, allow businesses to claim their listings for free (a good majority of them are free to use).

 Traditional advertising, like direct mail and neighborhood leaflets, especially for small and local businesses, is expensive and more often than not fails to procure a large number of new customers or clients.
 Recent numbers suggest that the response rate of direct mail marketing is around 5% for house listings and only 2.9% for prospect lists.
 For a small business, those numbers aren’t the greatest, and they also come with a large cost to the business itself.
 It’s also difficult to track the effectiveness of a direct mail marketing campaign: it requires someone to manually track each customer and how many leads/sales were directly associated with each mailing.
 Not only is this time consuming, but it can be negatively impacted by human error.